janhq/cortex.so/docs/architecture.md

 ### Data Structure

 Cortex is equipped with **MySQL** and **SQLite** databases, offering flexible data management options that can be easily adapted to different environments and requirements.
-It also has a filesystem data that can store and retrieve data using file-based mechanisms.
+It also has filesystem data that can be stored and retrieved using file-based mechanisms.

-#### MySQL

-This database is used because it is ideal for Cortex environments where scalability, security, and data integrity are critical.
+- **MySQL**: This database is used because it is ideal for Cortex environments where scalability, security, and data integrity are critical.
 MySQL is well-suited for handling large model-size data from the core extensions.

-#### SQLite

-This database is used for simplicity and minimal setup.
+- **SQLite**: This database is used for simplicity and minimal setup.
 It can handle the small model size from the core extensions and any data from the External extensions.

-#### File System

-Cortex uses a filesystem approach for managing configuration files, such as `model.yaml` files.
+- **File System**: Cortex uses a filesystem approach for managing configuration files, such as `model.yaml` files.
 These files are stored in a structured directory hierarchy, enabling efficient data retrieval and management.

 ### Providers

-#### Internal Provider
+Cortex use three different types of providers:

-Integral to the CLI, it includes the core binary (**`.cpp`**) and is compiled directly with the CLI, facilitating all application parts' direct access to core functionalities.
+- **Internal Provider**: Integral to the CLI, it includes the core binary (**`.cpp`**) and is compiled directly with the CLI, facilitating all application parts' direct access to core functionalities.

-#### Core Extensions

-These are bundled with the CLI and include additional functionalities like remote engines and API models, facilitating more complex operations and interactions within the same architectural framework.
+- **Core Extensions**: These are bundled with the CLI and include additional functionalities like remote engines and API models, facilitating more complex operations and interactions within the same architectural framework.

-#### External Extensions

-These are designed to be more flexible and are stored externally.
+- **External Extensions**: These are designed to be more flexible and are stored externally.
 They represent potential future expansions or integrations, allowing the architecture to extend its capabilities without modifying the core system.

 ### Key Dependencies